 At Ascend Autism, we utilize ABA to help children develop healthy habits and to make lasting positive changes.
 When you reach out to our team, we can tell you more about potential timelines for treatment and skills your child can learn.

 Reach out to Ascend Autism today to learn more about autism treatment timelines, autism treatment skills, and our programs.
-Our locations in New England and New York offer all of the following programs:
+Our locations offer all of the following programs:

 - Early intervention program